nicolasmcnair/magpy/README.md

 **Note**: Magstim Software Version compatibility only concerns Rapid<sup>2</sup> stimulators; all versions should be compatible with 200<sup>2</sup> and BiStim<sup>2</sup> stimulators.

 ## Recent Updates
+_Note: dates of fixes have been reordered to YY-MM-DD_

-14-10-20: Fixed an issue in how the subprocesses were stopped when disconnecting from the Magstim
+20-10-14: Fixed an issue in how the subprocesses were stopped when disconnecting from the Magstim

-07-10-20: Fixed an issue that could cause the Magstim to disarm immediately after arming
+20-10-07: Fixed an issue that could cause the Magstim to disarm immediately after arming

-07-10-20: Fixed an issue where Magstim.disconnect() could hang due to the serialPortController crashing (thanks to a-hurst for this)
+20-10-07: Fixed an issue where Magstim.disconnect() could hang due to the serialPortController crashing (thanks to a-hurst for this)

-28-07-19: Fixed numerous bugs.
+19-07-28: Fixed numerous bugs.
 Version 1.2 is now working properly

-02-04-19: MagPy should now be able to be installed directly from github via pip
+19-04-02: MagPy should now be able to be installed directly from github via pip

-02-04-19: Fixed a bug in checking the class of the stimulator during setPower()
+19-04-02: Fixed a bug in checking the class of the stimulator during setPower()

-02-04-19: Fixed a bug when updating frequency after changing stimulator intensity for Rapid<sup>2</sup> machines
+19-04-02: Fixed a bug when updating frequency after changing stimulator intensity for Rapid<sup>2</sup> machines

-04-03-19: Fixed a bug when parsing the returned software version number from a Rapid<sup>2</sup>
+19-03-04: Fixed a bug when parsing the returned software version number from a Rapid<sup>2</sup>

-04-03-19: Fixed error in poke() command for stimulators with software version 9+
+19-03-04: Fixed error in poke() command for stimulators with software version 9+

-22-02-19: Missing 'else' statement on line 1236 causing import failure
+19-02-22: Missing 'else' statement on line 1236 causing import failure

-21-02-19: rapid.setChargeDelay() now returns the correct response from the Rapid for software versions 11+
+19-02-21: rapid.setChargeDelay() now returns the correct response from the Rapid for software versions 11+

-15-02-19: Fixed bug in version 1.2.0b in which the rapid.fire() method accidentally called itself (causing a recursion) rather than calling the parent method
+19-02-15: Fixed bug in version 1.2.0b in which the rapid.fire() method accidentally called itself (causing a recursion) rather than calling the parent method

-15-02-19: Fixed bug in versions 1.1.2 and 1.2.0b where checking the version of the Magstim would cause an exception
+19-02-15: Fixed bug in versions 1.1.2 and 1.2.0b where checking the version of the Magstim would cause an exception

-14-02-19: Fixed a potential bug where MagPy might lose remote control over the Magstim if left idle for too long while disarmed
+19-02-14: Fixed a potential bug where MagPy might lose remote control over the Magstim if left idle for too long while disarmed

-14-02-19: Fixed bug in version 1.2.0b if an unlock code is supplied as a unicode string
+19-02-14: Fixed bug in version 1.2.0b if an unlock code is supplied as a unicode string

-11-02-19: Fixed bug with checking pyserial version (shouldn't have affected most people)
+19-02-11: Fixed bug with checking pyserial version (shouldn't have affected most people)

-06-02-19: After identifying an error in the official documentation, the rapid.getChargeDelay and rapid.setChargeDelay methods should now be working with version 1.2.0b
+19-02-06: After identifying an error in the official documentation, the rapid.getChargeDelay and rapid.setChargeDelay methods should now be working with version 1.2.0b

-30-01-19: Versions 1.2.0b and 1.1.2 should now be fully compatible with Python 3
+19-01-30: Versions 1.2.0b and 1.1.2 should now be fully compatible with Python 3

 29-01-19: Fixed bug with attempting to call a serial port property ("TypeError: 'int' object is not callable")